 - 1. The primary unit shall update critical information to the dispatcher before leaving its jurisdiction. - 2.
 The primary law enforcement vehicle shall remain the primary vehicle in other jurisdictions unless the controlling pursuit authority transfers its authority to another jurisdiction. - 3.
 Upon receiving notification the pursuit is entering another agency's jurisdiction, the dispatcher shall forward all critical information possessed by the dispatcher to that agency. - 4.
-When a pursuit enters this law enforcement agency's jurisdiction: - The dispatcher shall update the critical information to the shift supervisor or other authorized individual identified by the law enforcement agency. - The controlling pursuit authority shall determine if the pursuit is in conformance with policy and shall provide appropriate direction to their units. - 5.
+When a pursuit enters this law enforcement agency's jurisdiction: - The dispatcher shall update the critical information to the shift supervisor or other authorized individual identified by the law enforcement agency.

+- The controlling pursuit authority shall determine if the pursuit is in conformance with policy and shall provide appropriate direction to their units. - 5.
 When a pursuit enters another agency's jurisdiction, the primary officer or supervisor, taking into consideration distance traveled, unfamiliarity with the area and other pertinent facts, should determine whether to request the other agency to assume the pursuit.
 Unless entry into another jurisdiction is expected to be brief, it is generally recommended that the primary officer or supervisor ensure that notification is provided to the dispatcher and to each outside jurisdiction into which the pursuit is reasonably expected to enter, regardless of whether such jurisdiction is expected to assist (Minn.
 Stat. § 626.8458 Subd.
 2 (5).

 If a pursuit from another agency enters the Department's jurisdiction, Dispatch should update the on-duty supervisor.
-No pursuit will continue into another state unless permission is received from a supervisor, if available, prior to entering that state and the pursuit is of a known or suspected violent felon.
-Prior to crossing the state line, the dispatcher will notify the appropriate out of state authority to coordinate the pursuit and the channels to be used for communications.
+No pursuit will continue into another state unless permission is received from a supervisor, if available and as soon as is practical.
+Prior to or as soon as possible crossing the state line, the dispatcher will notify the appropriate out of state authority to coordinate the pursuit and the channels to be used for communications.